Using LiDAR in SURE

 Processing with LiDAR

 If LiDAR data is provided as input during the project generation in SURE (versions post 3.0), then LiDAR will be automatically integrated into the workflow by default.
-Thus the user does not have to change any other setting regarding the processing of the new input.
-It is possible to turn off the usage of LiDAR individually for each of the processing steps (DSM or 3D Mesh), by disabling the respective parameters in the GUI or by using the --no-lidar-clouds Command-Line flag.
+Thus, the user does not have to change any other setting regarding the processing of the new input.
+It is also possible to turn off the usage of LiDAR by disabling the ‘Use Lidar data’ in the GUI in the Advanced Settings dialog in the GUI or by using the --no-lidar-clouds command line flag.

 It is recommended that the LiDAR point clouds are tiled in a scheme similar to the one employed in the SURE project.
 During the DSM step and the 3D Mesh step, the data is processed per tile.
 As such, SURE will load in memory all the necessary files that contain data which overlap with the currently processed tile.
 If the LiDAR data usage is enabled, this will include the DIM data, as well as the LiDAR data.
 Therefore the most optimal configuration - with minimum impact on processing time - will have the LiDAR point clouds tiled exactly as the DIM data.
 See also Georeferencing and Tiling.